 The LEGO Store

-We realized we didn’t have to actually purchase a Minifigure Factory item (they are $11.99 each) because no one was keeping tabs to make sure we bought the box and went to the reserved screen.
-But we ended up getting two (one for each kid) anyway, as well as a ton of LEGO sets, haha.
+We realized we didn’t have to actually purchase a Minifigure Factory item.
+No one was keeping tabs to make sure we bought the box and went to the reserved screen.
+But we ended up getting two (one for each kid) anyway.
+They’re only $11.99 each.
+We also got a ton of LEGO sets – my husband is a collector!

 FAO Schwarz

-This historic toy store used to be located on 58th and Fifth when I was in college, very close to where the Disney Store used to be.
+This historic toy store used to be located on 58th and Fifth when I was in college.
+It was actually very close to where the Disney Store used to be.
 It closed in 2015, but later reopened in 2018 at a new location in Rockefeller Plaza!

 The Nintendo Store